 From time to time, you might see fit to make use of reference letters for one reason or another.
 For example, you might use professional reference letters if you had to refer a colleague.
 Of course, you can also find reference letters being used for students.

 Indeed, reference and recommendation letters can definitely be used on behalf of students so as to refer them to other institutions where they could continue their studies.
 This can be particularly useful, if the student’s referee happens to be someone with a considerable amount of clout.
-In any case, there are letter templates for these, just like with other letters.
+In any case, there are student templates for these, just like with other letters.

 Nursing Student Reference Letter